zadium/parachute/README.md

 ## Customize

-### Color
+* You can remove/unlink lower surface if you want simple parachute

-You can change color of each piece of top surface
+* You can change color of each piece of top surface

-### Texture

-Select all face on top surface, change to texture you like
+* or select all face on top surface, change to texture you like

-You can change the logo on backpack/bag
+* You can change the logo on backpack/bag

 ### Smoke color